The National Portrait Gallery: Off the Mall in Washington, DC

 The National Portrait Gallery is part of the Smithsonian complex, but it is not located on the National Mall.
 It is a short walk from the Mall, located on 8th and F Streets.

-The National Portrait Gallery offers America's collection of portraits, including famous presidential portraits, Western art, folk art, Civil War portraits, impressionistic portraits, federal portraits, special exhibitions, and contemporary portraiture.
+The Portrait Gallery offers America's collection of portraits, including famous presidential portraits, Western art, folk art, Civil War portraits, impressionistic portraits, federal portraits, special exhibitions, and contemporary portraiture.

 And one of the great things about the National Portrait Gallery is that being part of the Smithsonian system, it is free!